Floorp-Projects/Floorp/dom/docs/Fission.rst

 .. image:: Fission-IPC-Diagram.svg

-JS Window Actor
+JSWindowActor
 ===============

-What are JS Window Actors?
+What are JSWindowActors?
 --------------------------

-In the Fission world, JS Window Actors will be the replacement for framescripts.
+In the Fission world, JSWindowActors will be the replacement for framescripts.
 Framescripts were how we structured code to be aware of the parent (UI) and child (content) separation, including establishing the communication channel between the two (via the Frame Message Manager).

 However, the framescripts had no way to establish further process separation downwards (that is, for out-of-process iframes).
-JS Window Actors will be the replacement.
+JSWindowActors will be the replacement.

 How are they structured?
 ------------------------